 The picture shows the tunnel of light, created by Laservision.
 Photo; Toke Odin Brorsson

-Did you ever think about how humans tend to adress human properties and behaviour to particles, creatures, objects and phenomenons?
-Even the web page of NASA tells how a supermassive black hole is “hungry” and “lurking on an innocent star which just happened to be in the wrong neighborhood”.
+Is our social responsivitiy what makes us adress human behaviour and intentions not only to objects like cars or computers, but also particles and astrophysical phenomenons?
+Even the web page of NASA describes a supermassive black hole as “hungry” and “lurking on an innocent star which just happened to be in the wrong neighborhood”.

 We’re all made up by particles.
-What if it’s us having particle behaviour rather than the other way around?
-If so much else is build up in fractal systems – why not behaviour?
+What if it’s us showing particle behaviour rather than the other way around?
+If so much else is built up in fractal systems – why not behaviour?

 This is a play with thoughts.

 As children we explore the world through play.
 We create imaginary universes so real we discover its physics – even things we didn’t agree on before entering – because we enter with all our senses in a dead serious playful way.
 In these worlds we try ideas and perspectives, practice and have fun, get scared, upset, and then have fun again.

-Through the artistic collective The Event Horizon I’ve made a series of projects where I explore how quantum physical phenomenons and astrophysical phenomenons can be tried and portrayed onstage.
+Through the artistic collective The Event Horizon we’ve made a series of projects where we explore how quantum physical phenomenons and astrophysical phenomenons can be tried and portrayed onstage.
 It also aims to be a platform for researchers to look at things in a new perspective – a rather old platform, considering how art and science always have been pushing each other forward.

 In the projects I mix digital technology with human encounters, sensory input and deprivation, to create illusions of worlds and make room for interaction.

 Here’s a presentation of the first project; GRAVITATIONAL LENSING.